ray-project/ray/doc/source/rayserve/overview.rst

 Why RayServe?
 ~~~~~~~~~~~~~

-There are generally two ways of serving machine learning applications at scale:
+There are generally two ways of serving machine learning applications, both with serious limitations:

-1. The first is wrapping your application in a traditional web server.
-This approach
+1. You can build using a traditional webserver.

+or

+2. You can use a cloud hosted solution.

-is easy but hard to scale each component, and easily leading to high memory usage
+The first approach is easy to get started with, but it's hard to scale each component.
+Unlike traditional web servers, a running RayServe cluster can be modified and updated throughout it's lifetime.
-as well as concurrency issue.

-2. The other approach is to use a cloud-hosted solution like SageMaker or TFServing.
-These solutions have high learning costs and lead to
-vendor lock-in.
+New routes, backends, and policies can be added and removed.
+The second approach
+requires vendor lock-in (SageMaker), framework specific tooling (TFServing), and a general
+lack of flexibility.

 RayServe solves these problems by giving a user the ability to leverage the simplicity
 of deployment of a simple webserver but handles the complex routing, scaling, and testing logic